A Guide to the best attractions in Murcia, Southern Spain: the perfect Murcia Itinerary

 Is Murcia Spain an interesting place to visit?

 Yes, there’s no doubt about it.
-Just look at the Monteagudo Castle for example.
+Just look at the Monteagudo Castle, for example.

 Is Murcia the hottest part of Spain?

 Generally speaking, Murcia is not the hottest area of Spain.
-In fact, the southeastern coast of Andalucia – including cities such as Almuñecar and Málaga – usually experience the highest temperatures during the summer months.
+In fact, the southeastern coast of Andalucia – including cities such as Almuñecar and Málaga – usually experiences the highest temperatures during the summer months.
 However, Murcia is one of the hottest areas in Spain, with temperatures reaching around 34°C during peak summer in August.

 Is Murcia warm in winter?